 One of Brzezinski’s predecessors, Henry Kissinger, agreed, writing in The Washington Post that Ukraine “should pursue a posture comparable to that of Finland.”

-But Russia’s meddling in Ukraine’s affairs has changed the situation profoundly.
-Since the majority of the Crimea’s residents voted in a referendum to join the Russian Federation last year, public opinion in the remainder of the country has turned decidedly against Russia.
-Ukrainians voted overwhelmingly for parties that advocated European Union and even NATO membership in an election in October.
-The Ukrainians made clear they don’t want to be “Finlandized.”
+Russia’s meddling in Ukraine has changed the situation.
+Since the majority of the Crimea’s residents voted in a referendum last year to join the Russian Federation, public opinion in the remainder of Ukraine has turned decidedly against Russia.
+Ukrainians voted overwhelmingly for parties that advocated EU and even NATO membership in an election in October.
+Ukrainians don’t want to be “Finlandized.”

-Of course, it’s up to existing NATO member states to decide if they want to let Ukraine into their alliance and doing so now would be problematic.
-What matters in this context is that by far most Ukrainians want to become part of the West in a broader sense, having witnessed, once again, that the alternative is subjugation to Russia.
+Of course, it’s up to existing NATO member states to decide if they want to let Ukraine into their alliance, and doing so now would be problematic.

-Russia cannot allow a neutral Ukraine slowly tilting toward the West, like Austria and Finland did, for the very reasons Mearsheimer, Brzezinski and Kissinger pointed out: It regards Ukraine as vital to its national security.
+Russia cannot allow a neutral Ukraine slowly tilting toward the West, like Austria and Finland did, for the reasons Mearsheimer, Brzezinski and Kissinger pointed out: It regards Ukraine as vital to its national security.
 Russia must dominate Ukraine to defend its heartland against an imagined Western threat and in order to project power into the Black Sea and beyond.
-Having a nation of forty million on its frontier nominally neutral but clearly more interested in joining the West than serving its interest — which is the result of its own actions — won’t do.
+Having a nation of forty million on its frontier, nominally neutral but clearly more interested in joining the West than serving its interests (even if that is the result of its own actions), won’t do.